facelessuser/coloraide/docs/src/markdown/color.md

 ```

 Ranges are based on the color space's defined channel range.
 For color spaces with defined gamuts, the values will be
 confined to appropriate ranges.
-For color space's without defined gamuts, the ranges may be quite arbitrary.
-For color
+For color space's without defined gamuts, the ranges may be quite arbitrary in some
-spaces with no hard, defined gamut, it is recommend to fit the colors to whatever gamut you'd like, or simply use a
+cases.
+For color spaces with no hard, defined gamut, or gamuts that that far exceed practical usage it is recommend to
-target space with a clear defined gamut.
+fit the colors to whatever gamut you'd like, or simply use a target space with a clear defined gamut.

 ```playground
 Color.random('lab').fit('srgb')